srleecode/blog/ideals/I4 - focus.md

 https://www.lesswrong.com/posts/P3zrurj5hHKFKDL3M/productivity-working-towards-a-summary-of-what-we-know

-2 In business academia, success spirals are known as "efficacy-performance spirals" or "efficacy-performance deviation amplifying loops."
-See: Lindsley, Brass, & Thomas (1995).
-Efficacy-performance spirals: A multilevel perspective.
-Academy of Management Review, 20(3): 645-678.

 My own behavior baffles me.
 I find myself doing what I hate, and not doing what I really want to do!